Alkaline Water for Weight Loss

 Water, Weight, and Health

-We now understand the importance of an alkaline environment, so what does water have to do with it?
+We now understand the importance of an alkaline environment, but what does water have to do with it?

 Water, as you know, is life sustaining.
 Without it, we will die in about four days.

 Our brain is comprised of more water than any other substance.
-In fact, almost 75 to 85 percent of it is water and it uses this liquid to create hormones and neurotransmitters.
+In fact, almost 75 to 85 percent of the brain is water, and it uses this liquid to create hormones and neurotransmitters.

 What else does water do for us?
 It regulates our temperature, acts as a shock absorber for the brain and spinal cord, lubricates joints, removes waste, helps deliver oxygen to every part of our body, and allows the cells to grow, reproduce and survive.6 Pretty important stuff.